followingthefasciaplane/weakauras/README.md

-Arena - Blessing of Sanctuary - 10.1.5
+Arena - Blessing of Sanctuary Healer - 10.1.5